 LGBTQ+ in Taiwan

 Although Taiwan is a regional leader in LGBTQ+ rights with legal recognition of same-sex marriage, the fight for full equality continues.
-For instance, the law currently does not allow same-sex couples to adopt children or have access to surrogacy.
+For instance, the law currently does not recognise the Non-Binary gender, and does not allow same-sex couples to have access to surrogacy.
 Moreover, societal attitudes towards LGBTQ+ individuals can still be improved, with some reports of discrimination, particularly in more traditional or rural areas.

-On the streets, Taiwanese, in general, rarely show public displays of affection.
-Relationships are considered private in traditional culture, but younger people express themselves more openly – especially in bigger cities where same-sex couples often walk hand in hand.
+On the streets, Taiwanese locals rarely show public displays of affection.
+Relationships are considered private in traditional culture, but younger people express themselves more openly – especially in bigger cities, where same-sex couples often walk hand in hand.
 In the capital, Taipei, there is a lively and active LGBTQ+ community in the Ximen District near the Red House Theatre.

 Equaldex Taiwan: LGBTQ+ Rights in Taiwan